Philosophical me (1)

 Now I have logical inclinations and devoured Aristotle’s Organon with gusto.
 But I was not wholly comfortable with the figures of the Aristotelian syllogisms.
 I could handle them pretty well, but never understood the practical relevance.
 For instance from the premises “all Greeks are humans”, and “all humans are mortal” you must conclude (can you guess?) that some mortals are Greeks.
 Really.
 It is only when you put it in the correct form, (1) all humans are mortal and (2) all Greeks are human, that you can more usefully conclude that all Greeks are mortal.
 For purely formal reasons.

 Still, even if Aristotle and the Greek philosophers did not make you wiser, in a practical sense, they made you wonderfully erudite.
 When university studies started I first tried medicine, but gave up after one semester.
-It involved too much by heart learning, and everything was in a foreign language — Latin.
+It involved too much rote learning, and everything was in a foreign language — Latin.
 You have to say ligamentum tibiofibulare anterium instead of front ankle ligament (which I have just injured in an accident, in June 2016).
 So I tried mathematics, but it turned out to be too hard — you have to have a certain kind of brain for it, which I do not have.
 Still, fooling around with the newly invented “computers” was fascinating, and I became quite adept at programming on and actually reading punched tape.

 For almost a year I deepened my knowledge of Greek philosophy, adding Plato and a host of very interesting (and amazing) thinkers to my repertoire.
 I read Łukasiewicz, who axiomatized the classical Aristotelian system, and took up metaphysics, especially Immanuel Kant and a bit of Hegel.
 I also dabbled in the Pragmaticism surrounding Charles Sanders Peirce.
 It was a good time where I was invited to speak at “seminars” — advanced discussion groups — with Prof. Menne smiling proudly in the background.
 He owned this young, exotic student.

 Well, one day I was sitting in a university seminar in metaphysics, feeling totally depressed at how little I was able to follow or in any way appreciate.
 Next to me sat Werner, who was also squirming.
 At some stage, he raised his hand and started to speak.
 I immediately recognized what he was doing: spouting virtuoso philosophical nonsense, just like he did in pubs and at parties.
 I sank deep into my chair, embarrassed and horrified.
 This was a serious advanced seminar, how could he do it?
-And worst of all: everybody knew he was my friend.
+And worst of all: everybody knew he was my best friend.

-Werner spoke for a number of minutes, and finished before I was able to slink out in shame.
+Werner spoke for a number of minutes, and finished before I could slink out in shame.
 However, when he was done the professor, one of the most senior in the department, paused for a few seconds and then said something like the following: “Those are indeed interesting theses, and your reasoning seems to be quite compelling.
 We should all reflect on what you have said and will certainly come back to it during this course.”